lfrati/onesearch.nvim/README.md

 - simplicity: the actual code is <500 lines in a single file.
 Feel free to take a look, there are comments too!
 - opinionated: no complex configuration needed.
 It doesn't try cover all your needs, but insted focus on one use case.
 - realistic: we are not machines (yet?), we make mistakes and mistype.
 Embracing that allows to recover quickly.
-- visual: control are simple but the interface is rich.
+- visual: controls are simple (3 keys) but the interface is rich.
 Use color and simple animations to be clear about what's happening.

 ## 📦 Installation